Dopikaps321/Recipe-Generator/README.md

 # Recipe-Generator
-Generating recipes with the available ingredients at home thereby ensures personalised cooking style.
+Generating cooking recipes with the available ingredients at home thereby ensures personalised cooking style.